derivia/study-notes/notes/WEB.md

 ### Waterfall Development

-Learn about waterfall development and when to use it.

 * [ ] [Waterfall Model](https://www.tutorialspoint.com/sdlc/sdlc_waterfall_model.htm)
 * [ ] [Waterfall vs. Agile](https://www.seguetech.com/waterfall-vs-agile-methodology/)
 * [ ] [Waterfall Model: What and when](https://airbrake.io/blog/sdlc/waterfall-model)

 ### Test Driven Development

-Learn about test driven development and when to use it.

 * [ ] [Wikipedia - Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development)
 * [ ] [Red, Green, Refactor](https://www.codecademy.com/articles/tdd-red-green-refactor)